juanrex04/CyberPunk/Readme.md

 ### Description page 🤔

 ```
-Leading page to show a park with the theme of CyberPunk
+Leading page to show the theme of CyberPunk and things related to it.
 ```